 Is there someone in your life you know would be over the moon to hear from you a little more often?
 Your grandparents?
 A friend?
 Give them a call, or even send them a simple “just thinking of you/I miss you text.”
 I know I personally haven’t reached out to many of the people I love lately, if only because more often than not, I’m drained at the end of each day.
 But I could definitely make space to send a few more texts, at the very least, and I’m going to make an effort to do just that going forward.
 The quick act of reaching out may seem simple, but it can mean a lot to the person on the receiving end.

 There’s something about the anonymity of being in a car that seems to make people forget that it’s not just whirring vehicles alongside them, but other humans behind the wheel.
 Instead of letting frustrations get the best of you while on the road, be an extra courteous driver.
 Let someone in ahead of you.
 Allow another driver to turn in front of you onto a busy road where there’s not often an opening.
 Give the go-ahead for pedestrians to cross the street (which, I mean, I think we’re supposed to be doing anyway but it’s shocking how many folks don’t??).

-Just try not to get into a Portlandia-style scene at a 2-way stop.
+Just try not to get into a Portlandia-style scene at a four-way stop.
 That’s where I’ll draw the line.

 When I first started at this job at W&D, it became clear pretty quickly that one thing my coworkers value most is intentionally recognizing each other for our work, both big and small.
 “Thank you” is a phrase that’s said frequently around here, and hearing people pause to show gratitude, even from afar on Zoom calls, really does have a meaningful effect.